kdelalic/karlodelalic.com-gatsby/src/assets/markdown-pages/blog/gatsby-personal-site/gatsby-personal-site.md

   - developer portfolio
   - statically generated
 ---
 A personal website is a great tool for showing the world exactly what you're about.
-It is akin to an online business card for developers who conduct most of their business on the internet.
-Having a personal website can be a great way of displaying your best projects, sharing your thoughts, as well as helping people connect with you.
+It can be a great way of displaying your best projects, sharing your thoughts, and helping people connect with you.
+You can think if a personal website as an online business card for developers.
+It makes sense for developers to have one since they do most of their business online.

 The personal website is a showcase of your skills and therefore, should also be a display of your skills in and of itself.
 Your website directly relates with your competence as a developer and it shows a first-time visitor exactly what kind of work ethic you have.
-No matter if you're doing contracts or you're maintaining the website for display to recruiters, your website should be of top quality.
+No matter if you're doing contracts or you're maintaining the website for display to recruiters, your website should be made with high quality.

 In order to ensure a smooth user and developer experience, it is essential for a personal website to cover the following three foundational pillars:

-  1. __Performance__ - The website must load quickly on first load as well as between pages
+  1. __Performance__ - The website should load quickly on first load as well as between pages
-  2. __Design__ - The website must have a simple and intuitive design
+  2. __Design__ -  The design should be simple and intuitive yet appealing
-  3. __Maintainability__ - Adding posts and editing the website must not be overbearing
+  3. __Maintainability__ - Adding posts and editing the website should not be overbearing

-GatsbyJS is the perfect framework that allows developers to seamlessly cover these pillars.
+[GatsbyJS](https://www.gatsbyjs.org/) is the perfect framework that will allow a developer to seamlessly cover these pillars.

 ## Performance